Lamborghini Miura: P400 SVJ Spider

 Equipped with wide wheels and a rear wing reflecting the marque's revival, it was wrongly considered by some as a prototype for a possible limited series of Miura Spiders whereas in fact it was simply a one-off show car constructed on behalf of the Swiss Lamborghini importer Lambo-Motor AG (and as such is not an official factory modification or indeed has any link to the factory bar its original 1970 build).

 Subsequently, when bought by Swiss Lamborghini collector Jean Wicki, the car had its rear wing and chin spoiler removed and was painted silver, bringing the car's style closer to the Berlinetta SVJ.
+During the modification of the rear panel, taillights from the Alfa Romeo Spider Series 2 were installed, replacing the initial Fiat Dino Coupé units (also fitted to the 1968 Roadster).
 Lamborghini specialist Autodrome (France) purchased the car from Wicki and restored its bodywork and upholstery in partnership with Carrosserie Lecoq (Paris).
 Painted traditional Miura lime green, the car was eventually sold to a Parisian collector.
 The car has stiffness issues and does not drive that well (as described by Miura expert Joe Sackey).

 Other than private modifications, there are only two "open" Miuras, officially presented in International Motor shows: the Bertone Miura Roadster, exhibited on Bertone's own stand at Brussels in 1968, and this non-factory example, shown on the Lamborghini stand at the Geneva Motor Show in 1981.